-British director Graham Vick made his Royal Opera debut in 1989 with Un re in ascolto and has since directed Mitridate, re di Ponto, Die Meistersinger von Nürnberg, King Arthur, The Midsummer Marriage, The Merry Widow, Falstaff, Tamerlano and Morgen und Abend (premiere).
+British director Graham Vick made his Royal Opera debut in 1989 with Un re in ascolto.
+He later directed Mitridate, re di Ponto, Die Meistersinger von Nürnberg, King Arthur, The Midsummer Marriage, The Merry Widow, Falstaff, Tamerlano and Morgen und Abend (premiere).

 News and features

 Everything you need to know about this vibrant work, written when the composer was just 14 years old.

 Death finds an entirely new expression in Georg Friedrich Haas’s new opera Morgen und Abend.

 Watch: Graham Vick and David Lan on Jon Fosse and Morgen und Abend — 'Right at the edge of contemporary thought'

 The opera director and Artistic Director of the Young Vic on why they think one of Europe's finest dramatists deserves to be better known in the UK.